lmc2179/lmc2179.github.io/drafts/aa_tests.md

 What does a test include, exactly?

 * An assignment (or exposure) procedure
-* ?
+* At least one metric you're going to measure
+* Confounding variables you want to randomize away

+So, why do it?
 You can use an A/A test to...

 # Demonstrate the effectiveness of your treatment assignment system